mtkennerly/ludusavi/README.md

 If you have a folder name that contains a special glob character, you can escape it by wrapping it in brackets (e.g., `[` becomes `[[]`).

+The order of the configured roots is not significant.
+The only case where it may make a difference is if Ludusavi finds secondary manifests (`.ludusavi.yaml` files) *and* those manfiests contain overlapping entries for the same game, in which case Ludusavi will merge the data together in the order that it finds them.

 ### Backup retention
 You can configure how many backups to keep by pressing the gear icon on the backup screen.
 A full backup contains all save data for a game,